agapoff/kafka-ops/README.md

   partitions: 2
 ```

-This spec can by then applied:
+This spec can be then applied:

 ```
 Plant=myplant Env=myenv ./kafka-ops --apply --spec kafka-cluster-example3.yaml --template --var Env=realenv --var One=more